 In addition to attitudinal considerations, I also theorize that a justice's experience in state or local politics will influence his or her decision making.
-While students of judicial politics have long noted the import of background characteristics in explaining judicial choice (e.g., Tate 1981), there application to federalism cases has been limited (but see Schenker 1982; Young 2005).
-My expectation is that justices who have served in state or local government offices prior to their appointment to the Court will be more sympathetic to states' rights claims due to deeply held attachments to the notion that states should be free to experiment with policy innovations, free from federal interference, on the basis of having personal experiences in developing those policies themselves.
-Justice O'Connor perhaps best personifies this.
-O'Connor, who served as an assistant state attorney general, a state legislator, and a state appellate judge in Arizona, brought to the bench an intensely local perspective having been versed in the many dilemmas confronting state and local governments and this sense of localism shaped her federalism positions on the state appellate bench through increased empathy for state and local governments (Schenker 1982).
+While students of judicial politics have long noted the importance of background characteristics in explaining judicial choice (Tate 1981), their application to federalism cases has been limited (but see Schenker 1982; Young 2005).
+I expect that justices who have served in state or local government office prior to their appointment to the Court will be more sympathetic to states' rights claims.
+This is due to deeply held attachments to the notion that states should be able to experiment with policy innovations, free from federal interference, on the basis of having personal experiences in developing those policies themselves.
+For example, as Kissam (2006, 780) notes, Chief Justice Taney's staunch adherence to states' rights positions in federalism cases grew from his upbringing in an intensely localized culture, including his experiences as a Maryland state legislator, senator, and attorney general.
+Justice O'Connor perhaps best personifies this perspective more recently, having served as an assistant state attorney general, a state legislator, and a state appellate judge in Arizona.
+She brought to the bench an earnest local perspective having been versed in the many dilemmas confronting state and local governments and this sense of localism shaped her federalism positions on the state appellate bench through increased empathy for state and local governments (Schenker 1982).
+Indeed, in lamenting O'Connor's departure from the bench for the future of states-oriented federalism, Young (2005, 43) proposes that it is unlikely that Chief Justice Roberts and Justice Alito will share her devotion to limiting federal power, despite their conservative credentials, since they lack strong attachments to "a particular state political community that generates a sense of state institutions as competent and important."
 If O'Connor's experience is generalizable to her counterparts with similar ties to state and local politics, and to her own experience on the Supreme Court, I hypothesize that justices with prior state or local political experience will be more likely to support state or local policies than justices without such experience.